 The Five College community and the surrounding areas have much to offer in terms of both cultural and scholarly resources.
 The Five College Library Special Collections includes important book and manuscript materials on women’s history and the history of women’s education, the papers of W.E.B.
 Du Bois, and the papers and correspondence of such authors as Emily Dickinson, Robert Frost, Carl Sandburg, Harvey Swados, Sylvia Plath, William Carlos Williams, and Wallace Stevens among many others.
 Within easy striking distance too, are the Wadsworth Atheneum in Hartford, the American Antiquarian Society in Worcester, the National Yiddish Book Center in Amherst, and the libraries of Harvard and Yale Universities.

-Through ongoing poetry series at UMass, Smith, and Mount Holyoke Colleges, many poets come each year to give readings – including recently Seamus Heaney, Czeslaw Milocz, Ntozake Shange, John Ashbery, and Jorie Graham – and our own Martin Espada, Dara Weir, and James Tate.
+Through ongoing poetry series at UMass, Smith, and Mount Holyoke Colleges, many poets come each year to give readings – including recently Seamus Heaney, Czeslaw Milocz, Ntozake Shange, and Jorie Graham – and our own Martin Espada and Dara Weir.